skarfacegc/Gue/README.md

 Gluey
 ==
 A lightweight task runner.
 This is little more than a thin wrapper on orchestrator.
 Goal is to provide the task composition / dependency chaining of Gulp without having to deal with streams.
 The only task type is currently a shell command.
-Shouldn't need much in the way of plugins.
+Since Gluey is really geared towards executing shell commands it shouldn't need much in the way of plugins.

 [Gluey-test](https://github.com/skarfacegc/Gluey-test) is a sample project using Gluey.